mtlynch/mtlynch.io/content/posts/tinypilot-redesign/index.md

 The TinyPilot website uses the [Bootstrap CSS framework](https://getbootstrap.com/), and it still had the same Bootstrap theme I used when I first launched the website.

-Dan pointed out that it would be convoluted to layer a new design on top of a totally different theme.
-He proposed tearing out the old theme and all of our custom CSS.
-He could then implement the new style with a custom TinyPilot Bootstrap theme.
-He estimated that he'd only need a few days to complete the switch, and it would make the rest of the project go much faster.
+WebAgency pointed out that it would be convoluted to layer a new design on top of a totally different theme.
+They proposed replacing the theme and all of our custom CSS with a custom TinyPilot Bootstrap theme.
+Their dev estimated that he'd only need a few days to complete the switch, and it would make the rest of the project go much faster.

-Weeks went by, and I was still waiting to see the new theme.
-WebAgency didn't report their hours until the end of the month, and their inconsistent schedule meant that this might be taking 40 hours or it could be only four.
+Days stretched into weeks, and I still didn't have the new theme.
+Was the work taking longer than they expected?
+Or was this just a repeat of last month where most of the dev hours would be squeezed into the last few days of the month?
 At the end of the month, the invoice gave me my answer.

 The "one-week" task of replacing the Bootstrap theme ultimately took five weeks and 38 billable hours for a total cost of $6.1k.